 The goal of the MS in Biostatistics program is to train students for positions in government and private health agencies, industry, and research institutes, and to prepare students who plan to enter a doctoral program in biostatistics or bioinformatics.
-The MS in Biostatistics is more focused and provides in depth training on biostatistical analytical tools and their related theoretical background.
+The MS in Biostatistics is more focused compared to MPH with Biostatistics concentration and provides and provides in depth training on biostatistical analytical tools and their related theoretical background.
 An MS in Biostatistics is beneficial to mid-career professionals who want to engage in population health and work in population health related research institutes, hospitals, and pharmaceutical companies.

 A bachelor's degree is required for admission.
 It is required that an applicant have a necessary mathematical and probability background (e.g., calculus I & II and basic probability theory required, linear algebra preferred but not required).

 The structured curriculum meets the competencies defined by CEPH for Academic Public Health Master's Degrees.
 View Curriculum >

 For detailed information about the MS program, including policies, course names and descriptions, visit the Graduate Catalog.